-Under the Compacts, Tribes with casinos contribute 1 to 8 percent of their gaming revenue each year to the State, and to cities, towns, and counties.
-The contribution is determined on a sliding scale based on the amount of gaming revenue.
-ADG audits the Tribes' gaming revenues and contributions.
-As of May 2014, Tribes have contributed nearly $1 billion since the Compacts went into effect in 2003.
+Under the Arizona Tribal-State Gaming Compacts, tribes with casinos contribute 1 to 8 percent of their gaming revenue each year to the State, and to cities, towns, and counties.
+Contributions are determined on a sliding scale based on the amount of gaming revenue.
+Each tribe reports its Class III Net Win to ADG on a monthly and quarterly basis.
+ADG audits the tribes' gaming revenues and contributions.
+Tribal contributions are distributed as follows:

 12 percent is distributed by the tribe to the cities, towns and counties of their choosing for community services and public safety programs for local governments.

 The remaining 88 percent of the tribe’s total annual contribution goes to the Arizona Benefits Fund on a quarterly basis and provides funding for ADG and its Division of Problem Gambling.
 The remaining funds are directed towards instructional improvement for schools, trauma and emergency care, tourism, and wildlife conservation as detailed in the Tribal Contributions Distribution Flow Chart.

 Find Annual Reports for Tribal Contributions in ADG’s Reports.

 Under the Arizona Tribal-State Gaming Compacts, tribes that operate casinos contribute 1 to 8 percent of their Class III Net Win to education, healthcare, and other programs that benefit Arizona residents.